hashicorp/terraform-provider-time/website/docs/r/offset.html.markdown

 # Resource: time_offset

-Manages a offset time resource, which keeps an UTC timestamp saved in the Terraform state that is offset from a base timestamp.
+Manages an offset time resource, which keeps an UTC timestamp stored in the Terraform state that is offset from a locally sourced base timestamp.
 This prevents perpetual differences caused by using the [`timestamp()` function](https://www.terraform.io/docs/configuration/functions/timestamp.html).

 -> Further manipulation of incoming or outgoing values can be accomplished with the [`formatdate()` function](https://www.terraform.io/docs/configuration/functions/formatdate.html) and the [`timeadd()` function](https://www.terraform.io/docs/configuration/functions/timeadd.html).